 During the earliest years of Meredith College, May Day celebrations were apparently simple events - if anything happened at all.
 It was at least a day to note: in the 1905 yearbook, a calendar of events for the past academic year simply lists “May Day” on May 1st, but there is no description of what that entailed.

 More attention, perhaps, was given to annual Field Day celebrations sponsored by the Physical Education Department.
 Possibly the two events eventually or by necessity overlapped.
-Held in early May, individuals and classes demonstrated their athletic accomplishments and competed for blue or red ribbons and monogram letters in gymnastic exercises, races and games.
+Held in early May, individuals and classes demonstrated the athletic accomplishments on "teeter ladders," flying rings, ropes, chinning bars and in the high and low jumping, dumbell drills and Indian clubs learned in their physical education classes.
+The students competed for blue or red ribbons and monogram letters in these gymnastic exercises, plus in races and games.
 As part of the celebrations, the day might also include a “May Pole Drill” and a “May Day Gallop.”
 The accompanying photo from the 1918 Oak Leaves shows a May Pole on the downtown campus near the Main Building.

 Things changed after the campus moved from downtown to the “Tucker Farm” location on the outskirts of Raleigh.
 The May 27, 1927 Twig declared that this was the year of a true celebration, one not confined to the cramped grounds of the downtown campus.
 While still under the auspices of the physical education department, the field day exercises transitioned to a celebration of spring and beauty.
 Meredith College now had room for the procession of the May Court (made up of representatives from each class), “aesthetic” dance performances in appropriate costumes, flower girls and a crown bearer, the winding of the May Pole by the freshmen class, and finally the coronation of the Queen on her throne.